sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Extending_Titanium_Mobile/Android_Module_Development_Guide/Android_Module_Architecture.md

 When you define properties this way, you'll usually want to add a model listener to respond to property changes.
 When you set a property using the generated getter and setter methods, the model listener is automatically notified.

-If you define properties using the propertyAccessors element, you **cannot** override the accessors by defining custom accessor methods.
+{{% alert title="⚠️ Warning" color="primary" %}}If you define properties using the propertyAccessors element, you **cannot** override the accessors by defining custom accessor methods.
 Doing so causes module packaging to fail with a cryptic error.
-For each property, you must use _either_ propertyAccessors or custom accessors, but not both.
+For each property, you must use _either_ propertyAccessors or custom accessors, but not both.{{% /alert %}}

 #### Handle property changes using the model listener